soareschen/es6-promise-debugging/README.md

 }).then(...)
 ```

-This will cause the entire promise chain to halt, and users will have hard time determining the source of the bug.
+This will cause the entire promise chain to halt, and user will have hard time determining the source of the bug.
 In this way Promise has the same problem as the async callback in which the async function implementor may forget to call the callback:

 ```javascript
 var doSomething = function(callback) {